How to Stain Maple Wood

 Step 1: Sand the Wood

 Before you can stain maple wood, you’ll need to sand it down to create a smooth surface.
 Start with medium-grit sandpaper and work your way up to fine-grit sandpaper.
 Sanding the wood will also help remove any existing stains or finishes.
+Make sure to sand in the direction of the wood grain for best results.
+Otherwise, you risk creating visible scratches or marks on the wood.

 Step 2: Choose the Right Stain